MarianGarabana/DeepLearning_PredictiveMaintenance/README.md

 **Fleet (`/`)**
 - RUL gauge for the selected engine, with a power-on sweep and a live needle.
 - "Run demo" plays the degradation: the whole fleet ticks down along each engine's own real trajectory, the gauge drops, and an alert fires when life runs low.
 - Live sensor telemetry (per-channel sparklines) and a "top sensor drivers" panel fed by the model's real gradient attribution.
 Hover a sensor name to see what it measures.

 **Performance (`/performance`)**
 - Headline metrics (RMSE, MAE, NASA score, within ±10) each with a plain-language explanation.
 - Where-the-data-comes-from summary and a primer on all four models (SimpleRNN / GRU / LSTM / LSTM + Attention).
 - Real predicted-vs-actual scatter from the 100 held-out engines scored on the live model.
 - Confusion matrix sorting engines into OK / Warning / Critical buckets.
 - Attention view and a maintenance-cost "what-if" tool whose failure risk comes from the model's real error (RMSE).

 Every backend call goes through `src/lib/api.ts`.
 The real evaluation metrics and predicted-vs-actual data are also bundled in the app, so the charts still show real numbers if the API is unreachable.

 ---

 ## Repo Structure

 ```
-predictive-maintenance-ai/
+DeepLearning_PredictiveMaintenance/
 │
 ├── README.md
 ├── requirements.txt               ← root Python deps (notebooks)
+├── Dockerfile                     ← Hugging Face Spaces build entrypoint
 │
 ├── data/
 │   ├── raw/                       ← NASA CMAPSS .txt files (committed)
-│   └── processed/                 ← numpy arrays + plots (gitignored, regenerate via notebook 02)
+│   └── processed/                 ← numpy arrays + plots (regenerate via notebook 02/04)
 │
 ├── notebooks/
 │   ├── 01_EDA.ipynb               ← sensor variance, RUL distribution, degradation trends